Where does smog get its colour from?

 We all know that the reddish-brown haze that hangs over our cities signals poor air pollution from smog.
 But where and why does this phenomenon occur?
 Read on to find out.

 What is smog?

 Smog is a type of air pollution that reduces visibility.
 The term “smog” was coined in the 1900s as a portmanteau of the words “smoke” and “fog”.
-There are three types of smog: photochemical, sulphurous, and winter.
+There are two main types of smog: photochemical and sulphurous.

 Photochemical smog is most common in urban areas.
 It is produced through a reaction of sunlight with nitrogen oxides (NOx) and volatile organic compounds (VOCs) that originate from car exhaust, coal power plants, factory emissions, and other sources.

 Sulphurous smog results from a high concentration of sulphur oxides (SOx) in the atmosphere from fossil fuels high in sulphur, such as coal.
 It is exacerbated by dampness and particulate matter (PM).

 A meteorological phenomenon called temperature inversion can cause smog, especially in urban areas and in the wintertime due to the absence of wind.
 Normally, air temperature drops at higher altitudes.
 In the winter or at night, however, the atmospheric layer closest to the ground can be cooler than the air above it.
 During longer periods of high atmospheric pressure in the winter, the solar radiation heats up the air masses near the ground.
 This accumulated heat is lost at night due to lack of cloud cover, causing it to rise and subsequently trap the now-cool air at the ground.
 As a result, pollutants such as carbon monoxide (CO), nitrogen oxides (NOx), particulate matter (PM), and volatile organic compounds (VOCs) are now stuck at the ground level until the temperature changes.